Tiffin Football Camps

 Stalker took over the Defensive Line in 2014, a group that posted only 7 sacks and 19.5 tackles for loss that season.
-Since then, Stalker's group has logged 45.5 sacks and 84.5 tackles for loss.
+Since then, Stalker's group has averaged 22 sacks and 42 tackle's for loss per season; compiling 74 sacks and 146.5 TFL's in 3 seasons.
+The defensive efforts in 2017 had placed the Dragon's Defense 1st in the conference in both categories with a total of 33 Sacks (19th Nationally) and 96 TFL's (8th Nationally).

-Stalker played Defensive End at Kent State University from 2007-11.
-He completed a great career that once began as a preferred walk-on player.
-Stalker earned himself a scholarship, became a two year starter and served as a team captain for the Golden Flashes in 2011.
+Stalker played Defensive End at Kent State University from 2007-2011.
+Stalker was a two year starter and served as a team captain for the Golden Flashes.
 Following the 2011 season he was also a finalist for the NCAA Burlsworth Trophy.

 He majored in Architecture & Environmental Design with a minor in Sports Administration at Kent State University.